E. H. Dyer

 These experiments attracted the attention of the owners of one of those failed companies, a pair of Germans named A. Otto and A. D. Bonesteel, who had left sugar beet processing jobs in their home country to try to establish a sugar beet industry in the U.S. The Dyers, the Germans, and some other partners formed the California Beet Sugar Company.
 The Germans, who were tapped to manage the mill's operation based on their previous experience, turned out to be less than competent, and the enterprise failed.
 In 1873, Bonesteel and Otto moved to try their luck in Soquel, but they proved to be unsuccessful yet again.

-Undeterred, Dyer purchased the Sacramento Beet Sugar Company.
-This attempt also was a failure, but Dyer persisted and, in 1879, finally found the right formula when he formed the Standard Sugar Manufacturing Company.
-Still, in 1886 the company was forced to close, not due to poor business, but after some equipment exploded, causing the death of a firefighter.
+Undeterred, Dyer purchased the Sacramento Beet Sugar Company, located near Sacramento, California; this attempt also was ultimately a failure.
+Dyer persisted and, in 1879, finally found the right formula when he returned to Alvarado and formed the Standard Sugar Manufacturing Company.
+Still, in 1886 the company was forced to close, not due to poor business, but after a boiler exploded, causing the death of a firefighter.
 Dyer liquidated the stock and reorganized the company as the Pacific Coast Sugar Company.
 Three years later, the business was sold to the Alameda Sugar Company.

 Dyer continued to be in the sugar business, however.
 He and his son Edward, who was a chemist and mechanical draftsman, toured sugar beet factories in Germany and brought back ideas to improve their existing facilities as well as for his next project, designing the factory for the newly incorporated Utah Sugar Company in Lehi, Utah.
 He retired in the 1890s and died in 1906.

-The street on which the California Beet Sugar Company resided in Union City is named after Dyer, as is a street in Santa Ana, California.
+The street on which the California Beet Sugar Company was located in Union City is named after Dyer, as is a street in Santa Ana, California.